The Lake Wales Story Goes on the Road to Attract New Business

 Equally important is “external outreach.”
 That’s shorthand for getting out of the office and meeting people — people who want to start a business, people who want to expand a business, people who want to move a business, and people who know people who want to do any or all of these things.

 Businesses have been known to locate in a community as the result of an initial telephone or email inquiry, but often that’s more the exception rather than the rule.
+Some new businesses find it difficult when dealing with telephone solutions, and luckily there are some resources similar to https://eatelbusiness.com/ that may be able to help with this.
 Lead generation for new business prospects is more of a proactive process than a reactive one, and that’s simply because economic development agencies in every region of the country are competing intensively for companies of all kinds and all sizes.

 To carry out its mission well, the Lake Wales Economic Development Council has to be “out there” and “in the game” for new businesses, industries, and service providers.
 That means having someone represent the EDC at key local, regional and national trade shows.
 It means joining business-development and site-location organizations and being active within them.
 It means networking — formally or casually.